You are browsing documentation for a version other than the latest stable release. Switch to the latest stable release, 1.4.

 .sdimg3, are the two rootfs partitions.

 First, we need to know the sector size.
-This is shown by the third line of the output, in bold below:
+This is shown by the second line of the output, in bold below:

 Units = sectors of 1 * 512 = 512 bytes